A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Experiments

-Performance was evaluated via image-level AUROC (I.AUROC), pixel-level AUROC (P.AUROC), and pixel-level average precision (P.AP).
-For pixel-level assessment on the imbalanced ALLO dataset, P.AUROC can be inflated by the predominant negative class, potentially obscuring localization failures.
-P.AP, which evaluates the precision-recall balance specifically for the anomalous class, offers a more robust metric for localization accuracy in this context \cite{gudovskiy_cflow-ad_2021}.
-Consequently, P.AP was the principal metric used for performance ranking.
+Performance was measured using image-level AUROC (I.AUROC), pixel-level AUROC (P.AUROC), pixel-level average precision (P.AP), and the pixel-level false-positive rate at 95\% true-positive rate (P.FPR95).
+On the imbalanced ALLO dataset, P.AUROC can be dominated by the negative class, obscuring localization failures.
+P.AP, which measures the precision-recall trade-off specifically for anomalous pixels, provides a more informative localization metric in this setting \cite{gudovskiy_cflow-ad_2021}.
+Consequently, P.AP was used as the primary metric for fine-grained anomaly segmentation, followed by P.FPR95.